 A big race, won by a selection of the biggest names in the equine world, it isn’t too surprising that it is those to have regularly finished atop the training tree who have led the way here over the years.
-15-time Champion Trainer winner Martin Pipe heads the standings alongside 11-time champ Paul Nicholls, swiftly followed by Nicky Henderson who has five trainers titles to his name.
+Fifteen-time Champion Trainer Martin Pipe heads the standings alongside twelve-time champ Paul Nicholls, swiftly followed by Nicky Henderson who has six trainers titles to his name.

-Barry Geraghty has been the man to follow in the saddle with three wins as of 2020.
-Still going strong in the colours of JP McManus, he may well add to this total further before he hangs up the silks.
+Barry Geraghty was the man to follow in the saddle with three wins as of 2022.
+He has since hung up the silks however so won’t add to this total.

 Eight Is Great